Jamestown Settlement & American Revolution Museum at Yorktown

 ‘AMERICAN REVOLUTION MUSEUM AT YORKTOWN’ TELLS A NATIONAL STORY

-When the American Revolution Museum at Yorktown, replacing the Yorktown Victory Center, is officially launched with a grand opening celebration March 23-April 4, 2017, it will be among America’s foremost sites that tell the story of the nation’s founding.
+The American Revolution Museum at Yorktown, replacing the Yorktown Victory Center, is among America’s foremost sites that tell the story of the nation’s founding.
+It was officially launched with a grand opening celebration March 23-April 4, 2017.
 Through comprehensive indoor exhibits and outdoor living history, the new museum – located adjacent to Yorktown Battlefield where American independence was won – offers a truly national perspective, conveying a sense of the transformational nature and epic scale of the Revolution and the richness and complexity of the country’s Revolutionary heritage.

 A new 80,000-square-foot museum building opened in March 2015, and an introductory film and expansive exhibition galleries debuted on October 15 and 16, 2016, along with the new museum name.
-Work continues on reconstructing the outdoor living-history Continental Army encampment and Revolution-era farm, to be complete in time for the grand opening celebration.
+The outdoor living-history Continental Army encampment and Revolution-era farm were completed in Spring 2017 and feature hands-on experiences and demonstrations for visitors each day.

 ARTIFACTS ENRICH MUSEUM EXPERIENCE